ngonthier/Mi_max/README.md

   git clone git@github.com:nicaogr/Mi_max.git
   ```

 2. You need to install all the required python library such as tensorflow, cython, opencv-python and easydict.
+We advice you to create a [conda environnement](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) or equivalent.

 You can use the requirements.txt file :
   ```Shell